SixArm/mast-cell-help/topics/adrenaline-auto-injector/index.md

 # Adrenaline auto-injector

-An adrenaline auto-injector is a medical device designed to quickly and easily administer a dose of [adrenaline](../adrenaline/) (a.k.a. epinephrine) in cases of severe allergic reactions [anaphylaxis](../anaphylaxis/).
+An adrenaline auto-injector is a medical device designed to quickly and easily administer a dose of [adrenaline](../adrenaline/) (aka epinephrine) in cases of severe allergic reactions [anaphylaxis](../anaphylaxis/).
 Brand name: EpiPen.

 **Key points**:

 * **Purpose**: Emergency treatment for severe allergic reactions, such as those triggered by certain foods, insect stings, medications, or other allergens.

-* **Adrenaline**: Adrenaline (a.k.a. epinephrine) is a hormone and medication that rapidly constricts blood vessels, relaxes smooth muscles in the airways, and increases the heart rate.
+* **Adrenaline**: Adrenaline (aka epinephrine) is a hormone and medication that rapidly constricts blood vessels, relaxes smooth muscles in the airways, and increases the heart rate.
 This counteracts anaphylaxis and can be life-saving.

 * **Device Design**: The injector is a pen-like device that contains a premeasured dose of adrenaline.
 It is designed for ease of use by individuals in emergency situations.